MengeCrowdSim/Menge/README.md

 #### Linux and Mac OSX

-To build, simply go to a terminal window, move to the root of the Menge source and type:
+To build, simply go to a terminal window.
+Change to $MENGE_ROOT/projects/g++.
+Execute the command:

    `make docs`